The Bankrate promise

-Depending on where you live, the right of redemption might apply up until the foreclosure proceedings, or even after the foreclosure sale, up to a certain period of time.
+Depending on where you live, the right of redemption might apply up until the foreclosure proceedings, or even after the foreclosure sale for a time.

-In some states, you can even exercise this right after the foreclosed home is sold to another party by paying that party the amount they paid, plus certain expenses.
+In some states, you can exercise the right of redemption after the foreclosed home is sold to another party by paying that party the amount they paid, plus certain expenses.
 This is known as the statutory right of redemption because it stems from various state statutes related to homeownership.

 When you fail to make payments on your mortgage, your lender can begin the foreclosure process.
-Typically, it starts by sending the borrower a notice of default to alert them of the missed payments and the amount owed.
+After missing three to six months’ worth of payments, the lender will send the borrower a notice of default to alert them of the missed payments and the amount owed.
 This notice usually gives the borrower a period of time to make up the missed payments, plus late fees, to avoid foreclosure.
-At this time, borrowers can also choose to fight the foreclosure if they believe the lender doesn’t have the right to foreclose.
+At this time, borrowers can also choose to fight the foreclosure if they believe the lender doesn’t have the right to start these proceedings.

 After the period outlined in the notice of default, the lender can foreclose on the home and put it up for sale.

 To exercise the right of redemption, the borrower can write to their lender or servicer, or to the party that purchased the home, and request a statement of charges related to the home.
 This statement should outline the foreclosure price of the home plus any related fees.
 If the borrower is able to pay this amount, in full, they’ll get to keep the home.

 The amount of time that borrowers have to exercise this right varies by state.
 For example, in Alabama, borrowers have the right for up to one year after foreclosure, while Illinois gives borrowers just 30 days after the sale.

 In states where the statutory right of redemption exists, borrowers can, and do, buy their homes back after they’re foreclosed.
 In every state, a borrower can exercise the right of redemption ahead of the foreclosure proceedings.